Cool Things - Steiff Pull Toy

 This Steiff donkey is made of gray wool felt, with a red felt blanket and brown leather saddle.
 Its harness is leatherette, and its feet are mounted onto wheeled axles.
 In the donkey's left ear is the trademark "Steiff" button, first used by the company in 1904.
 This particular style of button dates from 1910-1927.

-Herbert's older sister, Othene, donated the donkey and several other toys used by her brother to the Kansas Museum of History in 1997.
+Herbert's older sister, Othene, donated the donkey and several of her brother's toys to the Kansas Museum of History in 1997.

 Entry: Cool Things - Steiff Pull Toy